Dr. Donald Swikert

-I've served as president of the St. Luke Hospitals medical staff, the Northern Kentucky Medical Society, Primary Care Associates, the Kentucky Academy of Family Physicians and the Kentucky Medical Association.
-I currently am Vice Chair of the Kentucky Medical Association Legislative Quick Action Committee and as such am active in the legislative process affecting all physicians.
+Previously, Dr. Swikert has served as president of the St. Luke Hospitals medical staff, the Northern Kentucky Medical Society, Primary Care Associates, the Kentucky Academy of Family Physicians and the Kentucky Medical Association.
+He currently serves as Vice Chair of the Kentucky Medical Association Legislative Quick Action Committee and as such he is active in the legislative process affecting all physicians.

-I look forward to many more rewarding years with the St. Elizabeth Family Medicine Residency - teaching and learning from talented resident physicians.
+Dr. Swikert and his wife, Nancy, have 2 grown children, Kevin and Montine.
+He looks forward to more rewarding years with the St. Elizabeth Family Medicine Residency - teaching and learning from talented resident physicians.

 Dr. Mark Boyd

 Dr. Mark Boyd began working with the St. Elizabeth Family Medicine Residency program in 1994 and currently serves as the Associate Program Director and First Year Coordinator.
 He is a graduate of DePauw University where he earned his bachelor’s degree in zoology and psychology, with a business minor.
 He also earned his medical degree from the University of Cincinnati, College of Medicine.
 Upon completion of medical school, he completed his residency in family medicine at the Jacksonville Naval Hospital in Florida and served several U.S. Navy deployments to Jacksonville, FL, Memphis, TN, and Okinawa, Japan.

 Dr. Boyd believes he has the greatest job in the world.
 He enjoys the diversity and the challenge and finds the opportunity to work with an outstanding group of resident physicians very rewarding.